DeemoONeill/DeemoONeill/README.md

 ### Hi there 👋

+I'm Chemist with a passion for data and python development.

+My recent projects are:
+- Converting 2D NMR data into a 3D printable model (Python)
+- Firefox addons to solve some pain points I have with webapps I use regularly (HTML/CSS/JS)
+- Python class to solve a particular set of thermodynamics problems
+- Discord bots for DnD and other games (Python)

+Currently trying to get my JavaScript skills up to scratch, starting with vanilla and looking towards a framework like Svelte and/or React.
+Also trying to get my head around flexbox and grid for web layouts.

 <!--
 **DeemoONeill/DeemoONeill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.